DeGate self-custody wallet

 Transferability / self-custodyOn-chain, subject to venue and jurisdictional restrictionsOn-chain, subject to token-level compliance controlsOn-chain, more restricted distributionNot portable, not self-custody

-Main recourse contextJersey SPV + governing docs + Jersey insolvency frameworkUS securities-law + Ankura collateral arrangementUS securities-law / transfer-agent / broker-dealer-custody frameworkCounterparty relationship with Robinhood Europe
+Main recourse contextJersey SPV + governing docs + Jersey insolvency frameworkBVI SPV + Swiss-law product terms + Ankura collateral / security-agent arrangementUS securities-law / transfer-agent / broker-dealer-custody frameworkCounterparty relationship with Robinhood Europe

-One pattern worth noting sits underneath the “custody” row: Alpaca Securities serves as a custody broker-dealer for both xStocks and Dinari.
-Concentration at the custodian layer is a feature of the current market structure, not specific to any one issuer — a single custodian event could touch more than one product.
+One pattern worth noting sits underneath the “custody” row: Alpaca Securities appears in the infrastructure of xStocks, Ondo, and Dinari, though not always in the same role.
+Concentration at the broker-dealer / custody layer is a feature of the current market structure, not specific to any one issuer — a single infrastructure event could touch more than one product.

 What this means for what you hold